Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

    Click this button to finish the wizard without saving it.
 The *Select source* wizard window is closed.

 - [CONTINUE]
-   Click this button to save your settings.
+   Click this button to go one step forward.
 The *Map attributes* wizard window is displayed (see below).

 ### Step 2: Map attributes